lua-wow/dispels/README.md

 # Dispels

-World of Warcraft addon announce when a debuff is dispelled.
+World of Warcraft addon to announce when a debuff is dispelled or buff is stole.